Colonoscopy procedure | Detect Polyps, Cancer, & More

 What do I need to do before a colonoscopy?

-You will need to inform your doctor if you suffer from medical conditions like lung issues, allergies, heart conditions, blood clotting issues, pregnancy, diabetes, etc. Additionally, you may also want to tell your doctor of the medications that you are currently taking.
+You will need to inform your doctor if you suffer from medical conditions like lung issues, allergies, heart conditions, blood clotting issues, pregnancy, diabetes, etc. Additionally, you may also want to tell your doctor about the medications that you are currently taking.

 Sometimes, your doctor will prescribe you a few days’ course of antibiotics if you have conditions like: